 Safe Sleep Practices for Infants

-- Place your baby on their back: Always lay your infant down to sleep on their back, as this position considerably lowers the risk of SIDS.
+- Place your baby on their back: This is the single most effective step.
+Always lay your infant down to sleep on their back.

-- Use a firm mattress: Confirm your baby’s sleep surface is firm and free from soft bedding, pillows, or toys that could pose suffocation risks.
+- Use a firm mattress: Keep the sleep surface firm and clear of soft bedding, pillows, or toys that could pose a suffocation risk.

 Guidelines for Pacifier Use